yorickflannagan/xapiripe/signthing/privacy.md

 The Application does not transfer any data through any network by itself.

 ### Disclosure Of Data
 The Application only provides local services, such as digital signature, signature verification, and certificate enrollment.
-The user application is responsible to provide any required input data.
+It also provides web services to trusted web applications.
+So this web application is responsible to provide any required input data.

 ### Legal Requirements
 The Application does not collect nor store any personal information.
 Therefore, it cannot disclose anything.